The Dark Tower (2017 film): Plot

-11-year-old Jake Chambers experiences visions involving a mysterious warlock, the Man in Black, who seeks to destroy a Tower and bring ruin to the Universe while a Gunslinger opposes him.
-Jake's visions are dismissed by his mother, stepfather, and psychiatrists as nightmares resulting from the trauma of his father's death the previous year.
+Eleven-year-old Jake Chambers experiences visions involving a mysterious warlock, the Man in Black, who seeks to destroy a Tower and bring ruin to the Universe while a Gunslinger opposes him.
+Jake's visions are dismissed by his mother, stepfather and psychiatrists as nightmares resulting from the trauma of his father's death the previous year.

 At his apartment home in New York City, a group of workers from an alleged psychiatric facility offer to rehabilitate Jake.
 Recognizing them from his visions as monsters wearing human skin, Jake flees from them, and they give chase.
 Jake finds an abandoned house from one of his visions where he discovers a high-tech portal that leads to a post-apocalyptic landscape called Mid-World.

 In Mid-World, Jake encounters the Gunslinger, Roland Deschain, who has emerged in his visions.
-Roland is pursuing Walter Padick who has also appeared in Jake's dreams, seeking to kill him as revenge for the murder of his father, Steven, and all remaining Gunslingers.
+Roland is pursuing Walter Padick who has also appeared in Jake's dreams, seeking to kill him as revenge for the murder of his father, Steven, and other fallen Gunslingers.
 He explains to Jake that for decades, Walter has been abducting children with psychic powers, attempting to use their "shine" to bring down the Dark Tower, a fabled structure located at the center of the Universe.
 This will allow monstrous beings from the darkness outside to invade and destroy reality.

 Roland takes Jake to a local village in order to have his visions interpreted by a seer.
 Having learned of Jake's escape, Walter investigates and discovers from his minion Sayre that Jake has "pure Shine", enough psychic potential to destroy the Dark Tower single-handedly.
 Walter kills Jake's stepfather; then he interrogates his mother about her son's visions.